vsouza/awesome-ios/README.md

 ## EventBus

-*Async code in an easy way.
-Promises and Futures libraries to help you write better async code in Swift.*
+*Promises and Futures libraries to help you write better async code in Swift.*

 * [SwiftEventBus](https://github.com/cesarferreira/SwiftEventBus) - A publish/subscribe event bus optimized for iOS.
 * [PromiseKit](https://github.com/mxcl/PromiseKit) - Promises for iOS and macOS.